bentbot/Talking-AI/README.md

 # :sparkle: Talking AI Console Script

 Command Line PHP Script that that talks back to you!
-Powered by: ChatGPT + Google Speech Synthesis.
+It can be used to help solve complex problems when the solution is too challenging to too hard to find.
+It can help you accomplish simple tasks and write code.

 ## Simple Talking AI in the Command Line
  1. Go to [Google Cloud Console](https://console.cloud.google.com/) and [OpenAI API